leandromoreira/digital_video_introduction/README.md

 ## What?
 Why?
 How?

-**What?** It's a piece software / hardware that compresses or decompresses digital video. **Why?** Market and society demands higher quality videos with limited bandwidth or storage.
+**What?** It's a piece of software / hardware that compresses or decompresses digital video. **Why?** Market and society demands higher quality videos with limited bandwidth or storage.
 Remember when we [calculated the needed bandwidth](#basic-terminology) for 30 frames per second, 24 bits per pixel, resolution of a 480x240 video?
 It was **82.944 Mbps** with no compression applied.
 It's the only way to deliver HD/FullHD/4K in TVs and the Internet. **How?** We'll take a brief look at the major techniques here.

 > **CODEC vs Container**
 >